 After much planning, we finally got to do some Great Smoky Mountains camping last month!

-There is actually a LOT to know about camping in the Smokies so here are the ten things you should know before you go:
+There is actually a LOT to know about camping in Great Smoky Mountains National Park, so here are the ten things you should know before you go:

 1) There Is No Fee To Enter Great Smoky Mountains National Park